 Please call us on 1800 057 057 to report any concerns you have about the quality of your drinking water.

 PFAS is widespread in the environment and is commonly found in non-stick cookware, water resistant clothing, cleaning products and some personal care products.
-We test for PFAS in the Sale, Seaspray and Briagolong systems as a precautionary measure as we are aware of historical activities including the use of fire-fighting foam in the area.
+We test for PFAS in the Sale, Seaspray and Briagolong systems as a precautionary measure as we are aware of historical activities in the area, including the use of fire-fighting foam.

 You can also find out more about PFAS on the Australian Government’s PFAS website.